dramforever/nix-devwith/README.md

 It's like `nix-shell -p` but it supports flakes

+## What's wrong with `nix shell`?

+`nix-shell -p` starts a `mkShell` environment, rather than just adding the flakes to `$PATH`.
+This means that things like libraries or Python packages or shell functions will not work. `nix-devwith` fixes this by actually loading the `stdenv` setup script.

 ## Nix Flake

 This repository contains a Nix Flake.
 To use it, use the following Flake URL: